-In most cases, the disadvantages associated with losing a procedure will have to be borne by the party to the proceedings.
-However, it is possible that a party to the proceedings that has been ordered to compensate damage, has this partially or completely compensated by a third party.
+In most cases, the disadvantages associated with losing the proceedings will have to be borne by the party to the proceedings.
+However, it is possible for a party to the proceedings that has been ordered to compensate damage to have a third party partially or completely compensate this damage.
 This claim could be brought after the proceedings are lost.

 Dutch law also offers the possibility to indemnify a third party in a pending lawsuit.
-This indemnification procedure is a separate procedure that runs in parallel with a main procedure.
+These indemnification proceedings are separate proceedings that run in parallel with a main proceedings.
 A party invokes indemnification in the event of an incidental claim after a summons has been issued.

 In these subsequent proceedings, a conditional claim for damages can then be brought against the third party, in the event that the decision on the main claim would be disadvantageous.

 Depending on the ground for the claim against the third party, a distinction is made between business indemnity, personal or simple indemnity and recourse.

 Business indemnity is that the person from whom the defendant obtained the right contested by the plaintiff must guarantee its existence.
 He must help the defendant defend that right and, if the proceedings are lost, compensate him.
 An example is that a seller has the duty to guarantee that the buyer is not disturbed in the free disposal of the sold item by third-party claims.
 If the buyer is sued for eviction or surrender by a third party who claims to be the owner, the buyer will be able to summon the seller to indemnify.

 Personal or simple indemnification is when the third party, in order to protect the rights of the accused defendant, has to guarantee a certain fact.
 Examples are guaranteeing the power of attorney and the capacity of heir.